 - Reflect on your performance during a routine academic exercise, like saying a word backward.
 Use this activity to define the primary intent of your writing and why you did it.

 - Plan your first draft in 10 minutes rather than spending several hours on it.
-This will allow you to plan more effectively and faster.
+It will allow you to plan more effectively and faster.
 After your first draft has been completed, feel free to go back and re-read it.
 Observe the changes in the context of your writing while you revise it.
 These may be minor, but they can make a big difference to a more rewarding revision in the next session.

 - If you are proud of your writing and want to get yourself miles away from it by letting go, try placing it in a different room and focus on something completely different.
 Reading over a paper produces a sense of pride; however, this can lead to feelings of dependency later.
 Reading on the beach takes time and distance, allowing yourself to leave behind good intentions and think more constructively.